gpii-ops/docker-preferences-server-data-loader/README.md

 # CouchDB Data Loader

-Builds a [sidecar container](http://blog.kubernetes.io/2015/06/the-distributed-system-toolkit-patterns.html) with the CouchDB data from the GPII/universal repository baked in and a mechanism for loading them into a CouchDB database.
+Builds a [sidecar container](http://blog.kubernetes.io/2015/06/the-distributed-system-toolkit-patterns.html) that contains the `git` command and a shell script for setting up a CouchDB database.
+When the docker image is run, this sequence is executed:
+1. Clones the latest version of [GPII universal](https://github.com/gpii/universal/),
+1. Converts the preferences in universal into snapset Prefs Safes and GPII Keys,
+1. Creates a CouchDB database if none exits,
+1. Optionally clears an existing database of all its records,
+1. Deletes any snapsets currently in the database,
+1. Loads the latest snapsets created at the second step into the database.

 ## Building